domisum/YouTubeApiLib/README.md

-YouTubeVideoUploadLib
+YouTubeApiLib
 ==================

-YouTubeVideoUploadLib is a high level wrapper of the YouTube API, enabling the user to create and edit videos, playlists and more.
+YouTubeApiLib is a high level wrapper of the YouTube API, enabling the user to create and edit videos, playlists and more.

 Its features simply wrap the official API.